Pene Pati: International career

-In March 2023, at the Bordeaux Opera, he took on the role of Ferdinand in Donizetti's La Favorite, where he gave one of his first recitals in France in 2020, and reprised the role of Rodolfo in Puccini's La Bohème performed at the Théâtre des Champs-Elysées in June 2023.
+In March 2023, at the Bordeaux Opera, he took on the role of Ferdinand in Donizetti's La favorite, where he gave one of his first performances in France in 2020 in Gounod's Roméo et Juliette, and reprised the role of Rodolfo in Puccini's La bohème performed at the Théâtre des Champs-Élysées in June 2023.
 In an interview with the online magazine Concert Classic, Pati underlined his desire to embody a "less smooth" Rodolfo, adding: "I would like to emphasise that he is an artist, a poet, which is not trivial, and that he does not fall in love with Mimi, on a whim."

 Pati started his 2024/25 season with his role debut as Faust in Gounod's Faust at the Paris Opera.
-He made his house debut with the Royal Opera in December as Rodolfo in La Bohème, and his house debut at the Metropolitan Opera in January 2025, performing as the Duke of Mantua in Rigoletto.
-He also made his house debut at the Bayerische Staatsoper and Lyric Opera of Chicago, performing Rodolfo, and made his debut at the Osterfestspiele Salzburg, singing Mendelssohn’s Elias.
-He also performed the role in San Francisco, as he made a return to the opera house that hold such a special place in his professional history.
-He made his debut as Werther (title role) in a semi-staged version with the L'orchestre de Chambre de Genève, and performed in recitals and concerts throughout Europe.
-He performed in the world premiere of Fazil Say’s world-premiere, Mozart ve Mevlana', which was also recorded by Warner and released in 2025.
-In the summer of 2025, he returned to the Festival d'Aix-en-Provence to make his debut as Nadir in Les Pêcheurs de Perles', conducted by Marc Minkowski, followed by his debut at the Salzburger Festspiele, performing in Mozart's Mitridate, and his debut at the Arena di Verona, performing the Duke in Rigoletto.
+He made his house debut with the Royal Opera in December as Rodolfo in La bohème, and his house debut at the Metropolitan Opera in January 2025, performing as the Duke of Mantua in Rigoletto.
+He also made his house debut at the Bavarian State Opera and Lyric Opera of Chicago, performing Rodolfo, and made his debut at the Salzburg Easter Festival, singing Mendelssohn's Elijah.
+He also performed the role in San Francisco, as he made a return to that opera house.
+He made his debut as Werther(title role) in a semi-staged version with the L'orchestre de Chambre de Genève, and performed in recitals and concerts throughout Europe.
+He performed in the world premiere of Fazıl Say's world-premiere, Mozart ve Mevlana which was also recorded by Warner and released in 2025.
+In the summer of 2025, he returned to the Festival d'Aix-en-Provence to make his debut as Nadir in Les pêcheurs de perles, conducted by Marc Minkowski, followed by his debut at the Salzburg Festival, performing in Mozart's Mitridate, and his debut at the Arena di Verona, performing the Duke in Rigoletto.

-He made his New York recital debut on September 24, 2025 at the Park Avenue Armory accompanied by pianist Ronny Michael Greenberg.
-New York Times critic Corinna da Fonseca-Wollheim wrote that the concert "showcased his voluptuous lyric tenor and a true chamber musician’s sensitivity to the color and nuances of language."
+He made his New York recital debut on 24 September 2025 at the Park Avenue Armory accompanied by pianist Ronny Michael Greenberg.
+New York Times critic Corinna da Fonseca-Wollheim wrote that the concert "showcased his voluptuous lyric tenor and a true chamber musician’s sensitivity to the color and nuances of language".